-If you decide to go wild here, why not add the produce of the forest floor to the Thanksgiving table?
+If you decide to go parially wild for thanksgiving, why not add the produce of the forest floor to the Thanksgiving table?
 Foragers have been out gathering wild mushrooms and the flavors are perfect for your Thanksgiving Feast.

 Thanksgiving Stuffing with Wild Mushrooms